Blade254/book-my-hotel/README.md

 # BookMyHotel

-A Practice Django app for Hotel Booking System.
+A Django-based web application for a simple hotel booking system.